simzou/python-workshop/DB-Python-Workshop-2016-02-18.md

 ## What is this workshop

-- The only real unifying theme of this talk is that it's going to be features of python that I (Simon) like or think are cool that go beyond the very basics of python.
+- The only real unifying theme of this talk is that it's going to be features of python that I (Simon) like or think are cool / interesting / useful about python that go beyond the basics.
 - [Not a beginner, not an expert](http://afabbro.github.io/jsconf2013/), [video](https://www.youtube.com/watch?v=v0TFmdO4ZP0) - good talk on being an intermediate programmer
 - Code / presentation is at https://github.com/simzou/python-workshop
 - This is a jupyter notebook, if you have it installed you can run the code in this talk by double clicking a code cell and hitting shift+enter.
 If you don't, don't worry about it, will talk about it later.